kwxu/kwxu.github.io/_pages/about.md

 In my Ph.D. training, I am primarily focused on the AI research for automatic interpretation of clinical relevant incidental image data in routine lung cancer screening low-dose CT.
 This line of research leads to three conference and two journal publications.
-I have engineering experience for AI algorithm development, parallel computing, large-scale software development in both industry and academic settings.
+I have engineering experience for AI algorithm development, parallel computing, large-scale software development in both industrial and academic settings.
 Please feel free to reach out if there is a potential good fit!
 Here is my [CV](http://kwxu.github.io/files/paper1.pdf) and [LinkedIn page](https://www.linkedin.com/in/kaiwen-algo/).